castle-engine/castle-engine-vscode/DEVELOPMENT.md

 TODO:

-- Convert to TypeScript 100%.
+- Finish converting to strict TypeScript 100%.
     - Declare all types explicitly.
     - Use `"strict": true` in `tsconfig.json`
     - Right now we have some leftovers from vanilla JS.
 - Use consistent indentation by 4 spaces.
-Right now it's a mix of 2 and 4 spaces and tabs.
+Right now we have a mix of 2 and 4 spaces and tabs.

 ### Notes about JSON files (because comments inside them are in general not allowed...)